-As the country begins to move towards pandemic recovery, employers are struggling to find willing workers.
+Across the country, employers are struggling to find willing workers.

-There's plenty of debate over why people aren't returning to the workforce—changing values around work, people starting their own businesses, and unemployment assistance paying more than available jobs are common arguments.
+There's plenty of debate over why people aren't returning to the workforce— the need for higher wages, changing values around work, people starting their own businesses, and unemployment assistance paying more than available jobs are common arguments.

-Regardless the reasons, many people who do want to return to the workforce are reaping the benefits of a high demand for workers and low supply.
+Regardless the reasons, many people who do want to return to the workforce are reaping the benefits of an unbalanced supply and demand.

 is a faith-based nonprofit that provides job and life skills training and job placements for South Memphis residents in the 38126 and 38106 ZIP codes who are unemployed or underemployed.
 Graduates of their Work Life course are then employed through their Advance Memphis Staffing agency, which provides temporary workers to over 20 local partner companies.